SilentImp/html/README.md

 ## Prefer semantic elements over non-semantic

-It easier to read, understand, and maintain semantic HTML.
-Also it's better for acessability, for example screen readers.
-And all kind of robots and parsers.
+It is easier to read, understand, and maintain semantic HTML.
+Also, it's better for accessibility, for example, screen readers.
+And all kinds of robots and parsers.
 Including search engine spiders.

 - [The practical value of semantic HTML](https://www.brucelawson.co.uk/2018/the-practical-value-of-semantic-html/)
 - [HTML: A good basis for accessibility](https://developer.mozilla.org/en-US/docs/Learn/Accessibility/HTML)